RSVP

 • Kruger National Park

-The largest reserve with the best chance of seeing the Big 5.
-Private concessions within Kruger give a quieter, more secluded experience.
-Options range from self-drive hire car to fly-in lodge packages.
+The largest reserve with the best chance of seeing the Big Five.
+Private concessions within Kruger offer a quieter safari experience, with options ranging from self-drive holidays to luxury fly-in lodges.

 • What to pack